rkotze/rkotze.github.io/_drafts/2019-12-18-jwt-apollo-client-graphql.md

 ### Send tokens on each request

 Below is the main entry file to render your app.
-When you create a new `ApolloClient` you can configure it to **intercept** requests sent to the server.
+When you create a new `ApolloClient` you can configure it to **intercept requests** sent to the server.
 The `request` property allows you to attach headers before the request is sent by using `operations.setContext` and supplying the headers `x-access-token` and `x-refresh-token`.
-We can get the tokens from the local storage which we saved earlier when a user has logged in, using the `getTokens` function from manage tokens module.
-Your main app module needs to be wrapped in the `ApolloProvider` for the **request interceptor** to work.
+We can get the tokens using the `getTokens` function which reads from local storage.
+This data will only be avaiable if a user has successfully logged in.
+For the **request interceptor** to work your main _app_ module needs to be wrapped in the `ApolloProvider` and supplied an `ApolloClient`.

 ```javascript
 // main entry file to render app